 Cinnamon Maple Roasted Sweet Potatoes

 Another favorite in the house!
-If your family isn’t super into Sweet Potato Casserole, then try these Maple Cinnamon Roasted Sweet Potatoes instead!
+If your family isn’t super into Sweet Potato Casserole (See my recipe for pecan oatmeal crusted sweet potato casserole), then try these Maple Cinnamon Roasted Sweet Potatoes instead!
 We go back and forth depending on what the vote is (last year I LITERALLY sent out a Thanksgiving survey, it was the BEST way to get semi-anonymous feedback ever) sometimes we do these, and sometimes we do the sweet potato casserole thing.
-(I’ll be sharing my sweet potato casserole recipe closer to Thanksgiving.)

 Pumpkin Pie Bars